We Fight For You And Your Freedom

 Please don’t make the mistake of expecting your civil attorney to advise you on potential criminal matters.
 It is unfair to them, and not beneficial to you.
 Attorneys who represent your professional corporation (your P.A.) or your family attorney, are, in all probability, not experienced as a criminal defense attorney handling these types of cases.
 Even if your attorney has been your attorney for a long time, or if he or she is your best friend, it is unreasonable to ask them to represent you under circumstances which may lead to your arrest and indictment.
 If you wish, we will be pleased to talk with you about your unique circumstances, and we will advise you.
 Simply call our law firm at (305) 670-9919 and ask for an appointment with Jeffrey S. Weiner.
 Then, drive to our office for an initial, no-charge consultation.

-Contact our Miami healthcare fraud attorneys today for a free consultation at 305 670-9919.
+Contact our Miami healthcare fraud attorneys today for a complementary consultation at 305 670-9919.

 What Our Clients Are Saying